PyladiesTNR/Hackotberfest-PyladiesTNR-2021/README.md

 git checkout -b add-yourname-info
 ```
 ### 4. Make Changes & Commit
-To add your card-name on the pyladiesTNR web pages, with your prefered editor, edit the
+To add your card-name in the home page, with your prefered editor, edit the
-file: contributors.json.
-In our case, we use "vim"
+file: static/contributors.json.
+Add your information same as in the file, put them at the bottom of the list.
+[N.B: Do not forget the comma before adding your key/value pair]

+Pour ajouter une carte dans la page d'accueil, ajoutez les mêmes informations que vous
+voyez dans le fichier.
+Mettez les tout en bas.
+[N.B. : N'oubliez pas la virgule avant d'ajouter votre configuration].
+color options: Blue or Pink

 ```
 vim contributors.json
 ````